 Volunteer at Asis Wildlife Rescue Center and work with rescued animals, from monkeys to peccarys, kinkajous, macaws and more!
 Also, have a chance to explore the town of La Fortuna, walk on lava beds in Arenal Volcano National Park, visit an organic farm, and more!

 Spend several nights at a remote sea turtle project patrolling the beach in search of nesting leatherbacks and hatchlings, explore local canals for wildlife, visit a butterfly farm and local school.
 At the end of the week, relax on a white sand beach before heading back towards the central valley and home.

-Visit the town of Providencia, surrounded by cloud forest and wildlife, and participate in community activities such as sugar cane processing , pulping fruit and artisan workshops.
+Visit the cloud forest and participate in community activities such as sugar cane processing , pulping fruit and artisan workshops.
 Next, travel to the Sarapiqui region and have a chance to raft, float or tube down the Sarapiqui River.

 Work side-by-side with local researchers on an in-water monitoring project on the Osa Peninsula.
 Your volunteer work will also include reforestation and mangrove clean up.
 You'll also visit Manuel Antonio National Park, have a chance to enjoy the beautiful beaches of Playa Hermosa and go on an ocean kayaking excursion.